WeiCUI6/CSC148-2018-Winter/README.md

 ## Contents
 - Lecture Slides: Official leture slides for CSC148 in University of Toronto

-- Quizzes: Quizzes with my solutions (some including sample solutions)
+- Labs: Labs with my solutions (some including sample solutions)

 - Midterms: Different versions of midterms with corresponding sample solutions